 One of the key features of PEA is that it may significantly reduce pain intensity.
 In a

 study conducted to determine the effect of PEA on pain, it was found that patients who were given PEA as a supplement had less pain intensity than those who didn't take the supplement.
-PEA also has been found to be potentially effective in reducing pain levels among patients suffering from back pain and fibromyalgia syndrome.
-A study done on women who took PEA for a period of six months showed signs of reduced pain and improved sexual function.
+PEA also is potentially effective in reducing pain levels among patients suffering from back pain and fibromyalgia syndrome.
+A study done on women who took PEA for six months showed signs of reduced pain and improved sexual function.
 PEA has also yielded positive results in the treatment and management of pain caused by chemotherapy.
 It also shows evidence of being helpful for the management of nerve pain.
 PEA may protect the brain

 Medical studies have shown that